School and Child Care Vaccinations

 On this page:

-Required and recommended vaccines
+Required vaccines

 - Diphtheria